Hicksville, New York: 2020 census

+Income and poverty

 For the period 2017–2021, the median annual income for a household in the CDP was $123,230.
 The per capita income for the CDP was $46,504.
 About 4.1% of people were below the poverty line.

 Asian population growth

 By 1996 there were around four to five restaurants in Hicksville serving South Asian cuisine, and this started the ascent of a "Little India" there.

 Between 2010 and 2020, Asian populations in Hicksville grew faster than the population as a whole.
 During this period, Hicksville's Asian population grew from 8,139 to 14,178, comprising 32.3% of the town's population.
 By 2020, Hicksville had become "a hub" of Indian-American life, with multiple South Asian grocery stores, clothing shops, and restaurants, serving the religious, economic, financial, and cultural needs of its many South Asian residents.

 Government

 As an unincorporated hamlet within the Town of Oyster Bay, Hicksville is governed directly by the town's government, which is seated in Oyster Bay.